Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/README.md

 # Dependency and Container Scanning Scenarios

-When selecting third-party components (both commercial and open source), it’s important to understand the impact that a vulnerability in the component could have on the overall security of the system.
+When selecting third-party components (both commercial and open source) it’s important to understand the impact that a vulnerability in the component has on the overall security of the system.
 Software Composition Analysis tools can assist with licensing exposure, provide an accurate inventory of components, and report any vulnerabilities with referenced components.
 This applies to dependencies at both component and container level.

 ## Dependency Scanning